 Adding a car-to-car and car-to-spotter communication system is something that can both make racing even more fun, and give you a real competitive advantage .
 However, Radio systems on the market are WAY more expensive than my budget would allow.
 After borrowing and testing cheap radios from a friend, I went forward with piecing together a cheap system for less than $150 total.
 The results have been impressive.

-Parts list is at the bottom of this post:
+Parts list with links is at the bottom of this post:

 Getting a system together without spending a fortune:

 The problem with in-car radio systems is the extremely high cost.
 Typical “Name Brand” systems seem to start at $700 and go up to (and well beyond) $1500.
+If you are racing on a budget (Be it with NASA, SCCA, Champcar, Lemons, etc) that’s just out of the question.
 I’m sure there are some very high quality setups out there, but I just couldn’t imagine they were THAT much better than some cheap generic radio with pieced together accessories.